 - Boulder County, Colorado’s EnergySmart program set out to create an upgrade process that was as easy as possible for participants.
 Energy advisors played a key role in lowering barriers to participation, including directing homeowners toward the most appropriate type of assessment for their needs.
 Options included a free phone consultation, a walk-through assessment with an energy advisor for $50, or a comprehensive audit at $135 – all subsidized by the program.
 Energy advisors explained upgrade options during audits, and would follow up with participants to encourage them to take action.
 The comprehensive audit was the most frequently selected option, and represented more than 50 percent of the total households that went on to complete an upgrade.

 - Early in its program, Clean Energy Works (then operating only in Oregon) conducted a full Home Performance with ENERGY STAR assessment for each participating home; however, this approach was costly for the program and contractors.
 To reduce costs, Clean Energy Works implemented the 100-Point Performance Check.
 Assessors go through the list with homeowners during a free initial visual assessment.
-If the homeowner decides to undertake upgrades with the program, they can undertake more in-depth diagnostic testing.
+If the homeowner decides to undertake upgrades, they can invest in more in-depth diagnostic testing.

 Offer customers a range of upgrade paths, including single measures and staging upgrades over time